Bank Accounts & Credit Cards

 - Consider the location of branch offices and automatic teller machines (ATM) locations.

-- Ask about monthly fees, fees for writing checks, minimum required balance, etc.
+- Ask about monthly fees, fees for withdrawals & transfers, minimum required balance, etc.

 - Banking hours typically are Monday through Friday from 9:00 am to 5:00 pm.

 - Some banks are open for a few hours on Saturday mornings or one or two evenings a week until 6:00 pm.

 - Most banks offer online services that you can access after you have opened an account so you do not need to go in person.

 How to Open a Bank Account?